harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-ci-build-infrastructure-in-google-cloud-platform.md

    ![](./static/define-a-ci-build-infrastructure-in-google-cloud-platform-31.png)

-You can now run Build Stages in your GCP build infrastructure.
+You can now run builds in your GCP build infrastructure.

 ### Pool Settings Reference